lbelzile/math80667a/docs/01-introduction.md

 :::

 At the heart of most analysis are measurements.
-The data presented in the course have been cleaned and oftentimes the choice of explanatory variable and factor is evident from the context.
+The data presented in the course have been cleaned and oftentimes the choice of explanatory variables and experimental factor^[A factor is a categorical variable, thus the experimental factor encodes the different groups to compare] is evident from the context.
 In applications, however, this choice is not always trivial.

 ### Population and samples {#population-sample}